 More often, homeowners want a great looking roof that blends in with the home and roof styles around them.
 Consider what look best suits your home’s style and your family’s personality.

 Severe weather events such as hurricanes, tornadoes, hailstorms and heavy rain are on the rise.
 Choose shingles that are specifically engineered to provide maximum protection against the elements, based on the prevailing climate and weather conditions where you live.
 IKO offers two performance class shingles, IKO Nordic and Dynasty.
 They’re fortified with ArmourZone for maximum resistance to uplift and blow-off even in high wind.
-Nordic also offers a Class 4 Impact Resistance rating against hail*.
+Nordic also offers a Class 4 Impact Resistance rating*.
 And their high-definition color blends make them look every bit as great as they perform.

 Some roofing materials (particularly tiles made of heavy materials such as clay or concrete) may require additional structural support for the installed roof system.
 Consult the roofing contractor, product installation specifications and/or a qualified structural engineer if you’re thinking of using a heavy material.